 Click on this link if you want to see a school photo of Stephanie Lynn from what I’m assuming are her Loretto days since it was posted on the Loretto Academy Facebook.

-But what I didn’t know until I read a recent article published in The New Yorker was the lasting influence her time here had on her that led her down the path to what she would eventually become: a global super star, and the only only woman to be inducted into the Rock and Roll Hall of Fame twice.
+But what I didn’t know until I read a recent article published in The New Yorker was the lasting influence her short time here had on her that led her down the path to what she would eventually become: a global super star, and the first woman to be inducted into the Rock and Roll Hall of Fame twice.
 With Fleetwood Mac in '98 and as a solo artist in 2019.

 In the article, titled Stevie Nicks Is Still Living Her Dreams, Nicks credits El Paso as the place where she learned to sing, and found her voice and direction.
 The rock goddess tells the author she knew she wanted to be a singer at a very young age.

 “I wanted to start singing for real when I was in the fourth grade,” she said.

 Her grandfather, who was a country singer, exposed her to a lot of country music and that was the type of singer she wanted to be, too.
 But then she fell in love with the sounds of the Motown girl groups after hearing their songs, presumably on El Paso radio stations.